Treyarch/anime-metada/INSTALLATION.md

 3. Get your Claude API key from Anthropic.
 You'll need this to use the translation functionality.

+4. Get a YouTube Data API key from Google Cloud Console.
+This is required for finding trailers when not available in Jikan API.

-4. Set up your environment:
+5. Set up your environment:
    - Copy the `.env.template` file and rename it to `.env`
-   - Edit the `.env` file and set your anime folder path and Claude API key:
+   - Edit the `.env` file and set your anime folder path, Claude API key, and YouTube API key:
      ```
      ANIME_FOLDER=D:/path/to/your/anime/collection
      CLAUDE_API_KEY=your_claude_api_key
+     YOUTUBE_API_KEY=your_youtube_api_key
      ```
    - Optionally, you can enable default settings in the `.env` file:
      ```